tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 - Guarantees the most optimal route
 - Uses a lot of memory
+- Is a type of breadth first search

 1. Generate a list from all child nodes of explored nodes
-2. Sort list by distance from starting node
+2. Sort list by evaluation function
 3. Explore the closest child
 4. Repeat step 1 until goal state is found

+### Dij

 ## Search Data Structures